MH Wilds

 1Evade at the very last moment

-2Evade into the attack, not away from it
+2Evade towards the attack, not away from it

 3Cooking effects can extend the invulnerability window